In The Lab: Caring for Spacefaring YeastNov 21, 2017 Comments (1)

 Let’s get down to it.
 What’s so unique about our space yeast?

 It would have been something if the yeast transformed in some way, but at the end of the day we wanted to see if it was possible to send yeast to space and back, and keep it just as it was.
 Why?
-Because we know this means we could brew the same delicious beer we brew back and home with this space yeast.
+Because we know this means we could brew the same delicious beer we brew back at home with space-travelled yeast.

 The cool thing about this experiment is that we as humans are able to perform such a feat.
-If the yeast were to have been launched into space without a controlled environment, it surely would have died.
-There are very few microbes out there that could survive in space and be protected from UV radiation, something brewer’s yeast isn’t capable of.
-You can thank genetics and hundreds of years of artificial selection for that.
+If the yeast were to reach space without a controlled environment, it would absolutely perish.
+There are very few microbes out there that could survive in space and be protected from UV radiation.
+Brewer's yeast is not one of them.

 Are there particular flavor profiles this yeast carries?

 The space yeast has the exact same profile as our House Yeast.
 Our House Yeast is used in beers like Total Domination IPA, Pacific Rain Northwest Pale, and Vanilla Oatis Oatmeal Stout.
 We use this strain because the profile of this yeast is clean, fruity, and has high potential for some residual sweetness.
 You aren’t going to get any phenolics or extremely strong characteristics coming from this yeast.
 It’s used for a nice, balanced ale that accentuates the hops and/or barley, depending on the style we’re working with.
-We sent several strains up and the idea was that they would come back with the exact same genetics and fermentation capability.
+We sent several strains on the rocket with the idea that they would come back with the exact same genetics and fermentation capability.

 How do we keep the yeast happy and viable?